Department of Economic Development for Greene County Robbie Matesic, Executive Director of Economic Development

 Office Hours: 8:30 a.m.4:30 p.m., MondayFriday

-The Department of Economic Development (GCDED) serves as the administrative body for the Greene County Planning Commission, Greene County Conservation District, Solid Waste & Recycling Office, grant services and Industrial Development Authority.
+The Department of Economic Development (GCDED) serves as the administrative body for the Greene County Planning Commission, Greene County Tax Abatement Program, Solid Waste & Recycling Office, Geographic Information System (GIS), and grant services.

 This site provides a summary of the various programs and initiatives in the Office of Economic Development and links to related economic development programs and services available through Greene County.